The Scintilla Way: A Framework of Skillsets for Changemakers

 The Scintilla Approach: Building Capacity for Transformation

-First, we start with building the capacity to meet this moment.
-This means developing the ability to feel and honour our grief rather than suppress it, to channel our rage into creative action, and to work with overwhelm as a teacher rather than an obstacle.
-It means restoring right relationship - with our hearts, with each other and with and the living systems we're a part of.
+From here, we work on restoring right relationship - with our hearts, with each other and with and the living systems we're a part of.
 It means deliberately interrupting the cycles and patterns that no longer serve us - both the ones we hold collectively (ahem, the war machine) and the ones that play out in our personal lives.

-This work requires us to develop both inner resilience and outer skillfullness in equal measure.
-It means training ourselves to discern when to act swiftly and when to create space for emergence.
-It means learning how to move from integrity rather than reactivity, especially when under pressure.
-Perhaps most importantly, it requires that we cultivate the capacity to hold paradox and complexity - to embrace the both/and over the either/or, the reality that two things can be true at once.
+Perhaps most importantly, it requires that we cultivate the capacity to hold paradox and complexity - to embrace the both/and over the either/or, and the reality that two things can be true at once.
 Without the capacity to hold this tension, we remain trapped in the same paradigms we're trying to transcend, unconsciously reproducing the very patterns we seek to transform.

-This isn't abstract.
+Importantly, this work isn't abstract.

 The Five Dimensions of Changemaking

-Cultivating an Internal Compass: This is knowing what matters most to you, as well as listening to deeper callings, and being able to navigate by those stars even in stormy seas.
-It means learning to distinguish between external pressures and internal wisdom.
+Cultivating an Internal Compass: This is knowing what matters most to you, listening to deeper callings, and being able to navigate by those stars even in the dark of night.
+It means learning to distinguish between external pressures – faster, quick, more, now - and internal wisdom, and involves recognising the difference between reaction and response, between urgency and importance.

-Coalition-building & Network-weaving: The work never belongs to us alone - whether that ‘us’ is as an individual or organisation.
+Coalition-Building & Network-Weaving: The work never belongs to us alone - whether that ‘us’ is as an individual or organisation.
 This skill involves bringing diverse perspectives together, finding common ground, and creating structures for collective action that honour our unique gifts.

-2. Seeding & Shaping Change
+2. To Seed & Shape Change

 Remaking the world requires us to reimagine what's possible, to lean into vision, creativity, and moral imagination.
+This looks like:

 Systems Thinking: Seeing the interconnections between parts, understanding feedback loops, and recognising leverage points for change are essential skills for addressing root causes rather than symptoms.
 This also means seeing the way systems exist within us, because underneath every system is a story - a mindset, set of values or beliefs.

 Radical Imagination & Visionary Thinking: Our world is shaped by imagination - but whose, and for whose benefit?
 The capacity to imagine beyond current constraints is essential for remaking the world.
-This involves practices that help us expand our creativity, envision radically different futures, and then work to seed them in to reality.
+This involves practices that help us expand our creativity, envision radically different futures, and then work to seed them into reality.

 Prototyping & Experimenting: In a world that is composting and collapsing, we need to be willing to try new approaches, to learn through doing, and to iterate based on feedback.
 This includes developing comfort with uncertainty and failure as part of the creative process.